Best city cars to help avoid parking perils

-If this sounds about right and you need something a bit more manageable for the array of parking and manoeuvring you have to do on a day-to-day basis, we’ve picked out five city cars that should fit in any space.
+Last week we reported there had been a rise in the amount of scrapes and prangs drivers are experiencing in car parks.
+If you think vehicle size is getting out of hand and need something a bit more manageable for the array of parking and manoeuvring you have to do, we’ve picked out five city cars that will fit in any space.

 Available in a 1.0 or 1.2 litre engine and either automatic or manual, the Go!
 1.0 derivative offers 47.1 urban mpg while only emitting 108g/km of CO2.
 It’s not a particularly powerful motor, producing just 66hp and 94Nm of torque, but it’s more than enough to get your around town quickly and cheaply.

 Better yet, on the motorway it isn’t as out of its depth as some in the segment – at cruising speed the refinement is good and the engine is relatively quiet.
 So if you’re after a city car predominantly but expect the occasional long-range excursion, the i10 is a great choice.